gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 ```

 *Unfortunately, in a real case scenario, the list can be so big, it doesn't even fit into terminal's scroll buffer.
 Remember that the server spawns a goroutine for each incoming request, so “goroutines” command has shown us a list of almost a million items.
-Let's pretend that we faced exacly this and think of a way to work through this situation.*
+Let's pretend that we faced exactly this, and think of a way to work through this situation.*

 We can run Delve in the "headless" mode to interact with the debugger via it's [JSON-RPC API](https://github.com/derekparker/delve/tree/master/Documentation/api).